CateNorm: Categorical Normalization for Robust Medical Image Segmentation: Experiments

-In order to demonstrate the effectiveness and the robustness of our approach, we conduct extensive experiments on prostate segmentation and multi-organ segmentation in both single-domain and multi-domain settings.

-\textbf{Prostate segmentation datasets.} Following~\cite{liu2020ms}, we use prostate T2-weighted MRI collected from three different domains, including 1) 30 samples from Radboud University Nijmegen Medical Centre; 2) 30 samples from Boston Medical Center; 3) 19 samples from Initiative for Collaborative Computer Vision Benchmarking (I2CVB) dataset \cite{lemaitre2015computer}.
-1) and 2) are available from NCI-ISBI 2013 challenge (ISBI 13) dataset~\cite{ISBI2013}, therefore are denoted as ``ISBN-R'' and ``ISBN-B''.
-And 3) will be denoted as ``I2CVB''.
-Details of their acquisition protocols are shown in Table \ref{tab:prostate_details}.
+\textbf{Prostate segmentation datasets:} Following Liu~\etal~\cite{liu2020ms}, we use prostate T2-weighted MRI collected from three different domains.
+(1) 30 samples from Radboud University Nijmegen Medical Centre; (2) 30 samples from Boston Medical Center.
+Both (1) and (2) are available from NCI-ISBI 2013 challenge (ISBI 13) dataset~\cite{ISBI2013}, therefore are denoted as ``ISBN-R'' and ``ISBN-B''.
+(3) 19 samples from Initiative for Collaborative Computer Vision Benchmarking (I2CVB) dataset~\cite{lemaitre2015computer}, denoted as ``I2CVB''.
+Details of their acquisition protocols are included in Appendix \S\ref{sec:appendix_protocols}.

-\textbf{Abdominal multi-organ segmentation datasets.} We use abdominal CT images of two different domains, including 1) 30 training cases from the Beyond the Cranial Vault (BTCV) \cite{landman20152015} dataset; 2) 41 cases of the Cancer Image Archive (TCIA) Pancreas-CT dataset \cite{clark2013cancer,TCIA_data,roth2015deeporgan}, where the multi-class annotation can be acquired from \cite{gibson_eli_2018_1169361}.
-For single-domain experimental settings, 8 organs (spleen, left kidney, right kidney, gallbladder, pancreas, liver, stomach and aorta) are evaluated following the settings in~\cite{fu2020domain,chen2021transunet}.
-For multi-domain experiments, right kidney and aorta are excluded and we evaluate the remaining 6 organs which are labeled on both datasets.
+\textbf{Abdominal multi-organ segmentation datasets:} We use abdominal CT images of two different domains.
+(1) 30 training cases from the Beyond the Cranial Vault (BTCV) dataset~\cite{landman20152015}; (2) 41 cases from the Cancer Image Archive (TCIA) Pancreas-CT dataset \cite{clark2013cancer,TCIA_Data,roth2015deeporgan}, where the multi-class annotation can be acquired from Gibson~\etal~\cite{gibson_eli_2018_1169361}.
+For single-domain experimental settings, 8 organs (spleen, left kidney, right kidney, gallbladder, pancreas, liver, stomach, and aorta) are evaluated following the settings in Fu~\etal~\cite{fu2020domain} and Chen~\etal~\cite{chen2021transunet}.
+For multi-domain experiments, right kidney and aorta are excluded and we evaluate the remaining 6 organs which are labeled in both datasets.